Office of Student Services

 The Husky Card is your University ID, plus a whole lot more.
 Your Husky Card allows you entrance to university facilities, buildings and events, access to your meal plan and Dining Dollars and can also act as a debit card.
 For more information, please visit www.northeastern.edu/huskycard.

-The University considers your myNEU email address to be an official method of communication.
-Bouvé Student Services relies heavily on your myNEU account to make important announcements and to share pertinent, major-specific information.
+The University considers your Northeastern email address to be an official method of communication.
+Bouvé Student Services relies heavily on your Northeastern email address to make important announcements and to share pertinent, major-specific information.

 Your first point of contact for any questions or concerns should be your Bouvé Academic Advisor.
 Academic Advisors provide assistance to students with both personal concerns and academic issues such as adding and dropping classes and addressing questions about teachers and curricula.
-You may make an appointment by stopping by the Bouvé Office of Student Services in 120 Behrakis, scheduling an appointment through your myNEU account, or calling 617.373.3320.
+You can make an appointment with your advisor through the Student Hub.

 The Peer Tutoring Program offers a wide range of tutoring services to meet the academic needs of the undergraduate students in many of the introductory level courses, as well as some of the upper-level courses in the NU Core, including Biology, Chemistry, English, Mathematics, and Physics.